Features

 Taking action on findings

-Each finding provides several action buttons:
+Each finding provides the following action:

-- Fix with Bob: Ask Bob to automatically fix the issue.
+• Fix with Bob: Ask Bob to automatically fix the issue.
 Bob will create a task to address the finding.

-- Dismiss: Remove the finding from the panel if it's not relevant.
+• Dismiss: Remove the finding from the panel if it's not relevant.

 Tips and best practices

-- Combine with manual reviews: Use Bob's automated reviews as a first pass before human code reviews.
+• Combine with manual reviews: Use Bob's automated reviews as a first pass before human code reviews.

-- Configure exclusions: Exclude test files, generated code, or configuration files that don't need review.
+• Configure exclusions: Exclude test files, generated code, or configuration files that don't need review.

-- Compare against remote branches: Use the branch selector to review your work against the latest remote changes.
+• Compare against remote branches: Use the branch selector to review your work against the latest remote changes.